BlogInternal Communications Measurement

 write for the newsletter

 Another idea some Cerkl clients love is to use the Pulse Survey for a question of the week.
 They can be trivia questions about the company or feedback/questions on timely topics.
 Then, they’ll put the responses from the previous week in each newsletter.
+This is a fantastic way to increase employee engagement.

 What’s Next?